ParkerBritt/cog/README.md

 Because Cog is tailoured to our team's specific needs and built around other tools, it may not fit all use cases or environments.

 ![image](https://github.com/bluejamm/cog/assets/77124738/306567c5-e39f-4c3d-baf3-2b00e628af1c)
+> **Warning**
+> Cog is in very early stage of development.
+It likely will never be in a state to be used publicly.

 ## Features
 - **Cross platform**